mehrdadfazli/CAAC/baselines/readme.md

 **Note**: Refer to the original repositories for setup and dependency details and then use the scripts in this directory to run them on AMBER and CHAIR benchmarks.

 ## AvisC Subdirectory
 Contains scripts for contrastive decoding methods (VCD, M3ID, AvisC) on the AMBER and CHAIR benchmarks.
 See the [AvisC](https://github.com/sangminwoo/AvisC) repository for more information.
+Copy the Python codes for running AMBER and CHAIR, into the "eval_bench" directory of AvisC.

 ## OPERA Subdirectory
 Contains the script for the OPERA method on the AMBER benchmark.
 See the [OPERA](https://github.com/shikiw/OPERA/tree/main) repository for more information.